geek-sup/vault/README.md

 > - remove the ones that you will not keep
 > - remove single or multiple before importing
 >
-> - After you choose the ones that you want click on persist button to save them, you have to confirm you credential to allow this action.
+> - After you choose the ones that you want click on *<strong>persist button to save them</strong>*, you have to confirm you credential to allow this action.
 >

 Atention: ⚠️ The app will simply save the passwords as it appears on the screen, if you imported a file that contains encrypted passwords then it will save them perfoming an encryption on each of them.
 Therefore, if you reveal them on the home screen it will show them exactly you saw when you imported.

+You can see the passwords by right clicking on them to show or copy.

 <img src="/images/importing-file.png" alt="Key Screen" width="300" height="200">

 ### Settings Screen

-The setitngs you will be able to update some information about the logged in user and manage the logs when any error occurs.
+The setitngs you will be able to update some information about the signed in user and manage the logs when any error occurs.

 Tip: ℹ️ The log will only appear if an error occur